squaredev-io/whitebox/docs/mkdocs/docs/tutorial/index.md

 Once you have created a model you can start loading your data.
 Let's start with the training dataset!

 In our example we will create a `pd.DataFrame` from a `.csv` file.
-Of course you can use any method you like to create your `pd.DataFrame` as long as your non-processed and processed datasets have **the same amount of rows** (a.k.a. the same length)!
+Of course you can use any method you like to create your `pd.DataFrame` as long as your non-processed and processed datasets have **the same amount of rows** (a.k.a. the same length) and there are **more than one rows**!

 ```Python
 import pandas as pd